suncoast-devs/handbook/meta/legacy/pages/chapter-1/00-enumerables/lessson.md

+---
-# Methods and intro to LINQ
+title: Methods and intro to LINQ
+---

 Since this is coming off of blackjack, this lesson serves as a both a review and futhering of knowledge.
 At a high level, you will be rebuilding blackjack live, as well as using some new tools